pieteradejong/pieteradejong/README.md

 My name is Pieter and I'm a Software Engineer (generalist) spcialized in Analytics/Quantitative.

-Languages: Python, Javascript (ES6), some Scala.

-Based in Miami.
+Based in Miami, previously NYC, San Francisco, Palo Alto, Amsterdam.

 **Contact**